RWA & Private Credit

 RWA lending introduces multiple counterparties beyond the smart contract:

-Each of these counterparties represents a point of trust and a potential point of failure.
-If an asset originator misrepresents the quality of their loan book, DeFi lenders bear the consequences.
+Each represents a point of trust and potential failure.
+If an asset originator misrepresents loan quality, DeFi lenders bear the consequences.

 Liquidity Risk

 Tokenized RWAs are generally illiquid.
-Unlike depositing USDC into an Aave pool and withdrawing it instantly, RWA lending positions are typically locked for the duration of the underlying loan — which could be months or years.
-Some protocols offer secondary markets for these positions, but liquidity is often thin.
+Unlike depositing USDC into Aave and withdrawing instantly, RWA lending positions are typically locked for the duration of the underlying loan — which could be months or years.
+Some protocols offer secondary markets, but liquidity is often thin.

 Oracle and Valuation Risk

 Pricing real-world assets on-chain is challenging.
-Unlike ETH or BTC, which have continuous on-chain pricing from DEXs, real-world assets must be valued through off-chain processes.
-This introduces trust assumptions about who is valuing the assets and how frequently.
+Unlike ETH or BTC with continuous DEX pricing, real-world assets must be valued through off-chain processes.
+This introduces trust assumptions about who's doing the valuing and how frequently.

 Smart Contract Risk

-In addition to all the RWA-specific risks, the standard smart contract risks of DeFi still apply.
-The contracts managing the pools, tranching, and token distribution are subject to the same vulnerability risks as any other DeFi protocol.
+Despite all the RWA-specific risks, standard DeFi smart contract risks still apply.
+The contracts managing pools, tranching, and token distribution face the same vulnerability risks as any other DeFi protocol.

 The Regulatory Landscape